-If you’re sitting at the top with the sense that the church can’t move forward without your brilliant decision-making, you have a barrier that can and needs to be broken.
+If you’re sitting at the top of the church with the sense that the church can’t move forward without your brilliant decision-making, you have a barrier that can and needs to be removed NOW!

 4. You think too small.

-But if you don’t begin to think bigger, you’ll operate the same way you did in the early days when the ministry was smaller.
-As it grows, your mindset must shift, and the way you lead must adjust.
+But whatever your definition of small is, if you don’t begin to think bigger, you’ll operate the same way you did in the early days when the ministry was smaller.
+As the church grows, your mindset must shift, and the way you lead must adjust.

 5. You are not truly listening.

 Someone once said, “A leader who fails to listen will be surrounded by people with nothing to say.”
 Boy oh boy, is that true or what?